jackfrancis/kamino/helm/vmss-prototype/README.md

 - `kamino.auto.dryRun` (optional - defaults to false)
   - If set to true, the auto-update process will only show what choices it made but not actually execute the update process.

+- `kamino.auto.cronjob.enabled` (optional - defaults to false)
+  - When set to true, will run auto-update job on a periodic basis.
+This requires that you use the `kamino.targetVMSS` setting since cronjobs only make sense in automatic mode.
+  - This is how we recommend running Kamino

+- `kamino.auto.cronjob.schedule` (optional - defaults to "`42 0 * * *`")
+  - This value only has meaning if cronjob is enabled
+  - Format of this value is [based on UNIX cron syntax](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#cron-schedule-syntax)
+    - Our default value is "Daily, 42 minutes after midnight"
+    - You can use web tools like [crontab.guru](https://crontab.guru/) to help generate crontab schedule expressions
+  - Running this daily will result in only updating the image when there is a suitable candidate to become the new image.
+    - This is how you can have all of this running "lights out"

 ### Manual node selection